pavlo/coreos-docker-swarm-cluster/README.md

 ### Generating the `cloud-config` file.

 A `cloud-config` file is used to bootstrap a CoreOS node.
 It essentially is a declaration of how a CoreOS node would look like and consist of.
-Once it is generated, it can be used to provision EC2 instances.
+Once it is generated, it can be used to provision CoreOS nodes.

-Note, two cloud-config files need to be generated - the one for provisioning manager nodes and the other for provisioning workers.
+Note, there're two cloud-config files need to be generated - the one for provisioning *manager* nodes and the other for provisioning *workers*.
 Here's how a generation routine would look like these:

 1. Generating cluster token (it assumes that there're 3 managers cluster is it):